How To Build a Modern Smart Home

 If you remember before your laptop connected to the internet wirelessly it is the cable you plugged in to hook up to the network.
 Each generation brings more speed and sophistication abilities to the cable - the number represents the edition (CAT2, CAT3, CAT4 and so on) Cat6, has significantly higher data speeds than cat5.
 Despite this, we still see CAT5 being run for new home builds.

 Using CAT5 will impact the speed of the communication and network devices you have in your new home.
 Make sure your home runs on nothing lower than CAT6 networking cable.
-CAT7 does exist as does Fiber (fiberoptics) - both are used currently when needed for special instances.
+CAT7 does exist as does Fiber (fiberoptics) - both are used currently when needed and are a great way to invest in future proofing your home communications.

 2. Plan for your wireless network, sound systems, lighting and security.